 The Mendon Water Commission has prepared this report to provide you with important information about your public water system.
-Since Mendon purchased your water from the Hopedale Water Department since June 1, 2005.
+Since the Town of Mendon purchased your water from the Town of Hopedale since June 1, 2005.
 If you have any questions about the water you are presently using, please do not hesitate to contact Missy Kakela-Bottoms at the above phone number or email address.
 This water is fundamental to your lives.
 It cannot be taken for granted.
 You should care about where it comes from, what's in it, and what you, as an individual, can do to protect and conserve this precious and fragile resource.